 We offer authors and their funders the option to publish open access research across publication formats: in journals and in books and chapters.
 We were one of the first publishers to offer an open access option for the humanities and social sciences, and remain an active participant in the development of sustainable models for open access for these disciplines.

-The open access option is currently available for more than three quarters of our journals, including Palgrave Communications - Palgrave’s first fully open access journal.
+The open access option is currently available for the majority of our journals, including Palgrave Communications - Palgrave’s first fully open access journal.
 Research published via Palgrave Open is subject to the same professional and rigorous peer-review process as all other Palgrave Macmillan publications.